Are you contemplating purchasing a home in Stuart?

 Step 2 – Talk to a real estate agent

 This is where I can help.
 I'd like to arrange a time to meet with you and speak with you about why you want to buy a home and get an idea of your plans for the future.
-We'll discuss the mortgage and housing industries, other economic factors that might affect your buying decision today or in the future, as well as neighborhoods and schools in the Palm City area.
+We'll discuss the mortgage and housing industries, other economic factors that might affect your buying decision today or in the future, as well as neighborhoods and schools in the Stuart area.

 I can also assist you in getting started on your loan.
-There are some very good mortgage professionals in Palm City, and I work with a lot of them, so you're in great hands.
+There are some very good mortgage professionals in Stuart, and I work with a lot of them, so you're in great hands.
 They will help you figure out which kind of loan is best for you, as well as help you get approved.